ga4gh/vrs/docs/source/terms_and_model.rst

   :ref:`computed-identifiers` mechanism.
-* VariationSet identifiers computed using the GA4GH :ref:`computed-identifiers` process do *not* depend on whether the Variation objects are inlined or referenced, and do *not* depened on the order of members.
+* VariationSet identifiers computed using the GA4GH :ref:`computed-identifiers` process do *not* depend on whether the Variation objects are inlined or referenced, and do *not* depend on the order of members.
 * Do not use VariationSet for Haplotypes or Genotypes.
 VRS will soon (2020 Q2?) support dedicated classes that will provide appropriate